 What does FRTFA require and prohibit?

-To be protected from nuisance lawsuits, FRTFA requires that farm operations be reasonable by conforming to the generally accepted agricultural and management practices.
+To be protected from nuisance lawsuits, FRTFA requires that farm operations be reasonable.
+A farm reasonably operates when it conforms to the generally accepted agricultural and management practices.
 However, FRTFA does not extend protection to farming operations in which the following are found:

-Unsanitary conditions in places where animals are slaughtered, which may give rise to diseases that are harmful to humans or animals
+- Unsanitary conditions in places where animals are slaughtered, which may give rise to diseases that are harmful to humans or animals, or

 FRTFA also prohibits an existing farm operation from changing to a more excessive farm operation with regard to noise, odor, dust, or fumes where the farm operation is adjacent to an established residence or business.